Last updated on February 27, 2026

 Myriad is one of those mechanics created thanks to the popularity of multiplayer formats.
 These formats usually don’t encourage you to attack because you’re not winning on the exchange, and you’re benefiting your opponents that aren’t being attacked.
 Fortunately you can attack everyone equally with myriad.

-To abuse myriad you’ll need a clear way to attack to avoid losing your myriad creatures, which can usually be done with a bit of removal and evasion.
-Creatures that have enters-the-battlefield or attack triggers are extra useful if you’re grating myriad left and right.
+To maximize myriad you’ll need a clear way to attack to avoid losing your myriad creatures, which can usually be done with a bit of removal and evasion.
+Creatures that have enters-the-battlefield or attack triggers are extra useful if you’re granting myriad left and right.

 I hope you found this useful.
 Do you have any wild stories about myriad creatures running amok?
 Let me know in the comments down below or join the discussion in the Draftsim Discord.